Special Relativity with Geometric Algebra - Spacetime Algebra

 Figure 4 - Time as another dimension and spacetime events

 Does this expression make sense?
 The first problem we can notice is that the units don't match up.
 How do we add kilometers (spatial distance) and seconds (time difference)?
 To remedy this, we could multiply the time component by a constant speed as that would result in a distance.
-Why not choose the speed of lightc?
+Why not choose the speed of light ?
 We now the following expression with the correct units

 More spacetime paths